Subscribe to get more!

-Habitat: Woodland, coastal areas, dunes
+Habitat: Coastal areas, dunes

 Description and uses:

-Its a sprawling shrub, with leaves that are thick and shiny green on top and whitish beneath.
+It’s a sprawling shrub, with leaves that are thick and shiny green on top and whitish beneath.
 The flowers are in a branched spray (called a pannicle) and the berries form on these branches after flowering time, which ranges from late December to March.